 The Provincial Court of Alberta is very mindful of the need to expand in-person access to the Court, while at the same time protecting the health and safety of courts users and the public, and to contain the spread of COVID-19.
-Therefore, effective July 6, 2020, we are increasing the number of criminal, family and youth, and civil matters that can be heard in-person at base point locations, during the COVID-19 pandemic.
+Effective July 6, 2020, we increased the number of criminal, family and youth, and civil matters that could be heard in-person at base point locations.
+Starting September 8, circuit locations will start to open for in-person and remote hearings.

 Do not come into a courthouse in person if you have been advised to self-isolate by public health officials, your doctor or the Alberta Health Services website; or you are self-isolating as a result of travel or contact with individuals with COVID-19.

 The Provincial Court will continue to monitor the situation on an ongoing basis, and will provide updates regarding the staged reopening.
-The Provincial Court thanks all stakeholders who have provided support and input during the development of the resumption plans.
+We thank all stakeholders who have provided support and input during the development of the resumption plans.

 Managing physical distancing and other health and safety protocols will take the effort and cooperation of all court users and we thank you in advance for your patience and cooperation.